MModding/mmodding-gradle/README.md

 ***Why is the QuiltMC maven needed???
 Do I need to be on QuiltMC to use this plugin???***
 <br>
 No, you do not need to use the QuiltMC Toolchain to use this plugin.
-However, this plugin uses the [Quilt Parsers](https://github.com/QuiltMC/quilt-parsers) library to handle JSON writing, but it is only a standalone Java Library, which is not even needed at runtime for Minecraft, since it is only used for your gradle project management.
-You do not need to have it as a dependency when playing Minecraft.
+However, this plugin uses the [Quilt Parsers](https://github.com/QuiltMC/quilt-parsers) library to handle JSON writing, which is only a standalone Java Library.
+That means it is not required at runtime for Minecraft (since it is only used for your gradle project management), so you do not need to have it as a dependency when playing the game.

 In your `libs.versions.toml`, inside the `plugins` category: